FiftyFiveAA/EVM-Bytecode-Analyzer/README.md

 ## Overview

-**EVM Bytecode Analyzer** is a python implementation of the Ethereum Virtual Machine.
-It is intended to provide an easy way to debug and find vulnerabilities in smart contracts.
+**EVM Bytecode Analyzer** is a disassembler/debugger for the Ethereum Virtual Machine (EVM).
+It includes a custom EVM implemented in python (evm_bytecode_analyzer.py & evm_instructions.py).
+This project is intended to provide an easy way to debug and find vulnerabilities in smart contracts.

 The code consists of python scripts as described in the data flow diagram below.